Weekend Update: Pete Davidson

 In November 2018, Pete Davidson sparked controversy on Saturday Night Live's Weekend Update by mocking then-congressional candidate Dan Crenshaw's eye patch, which he wears due to a combat injury sustained as a Navy SEAL.
 Davidson joked that Crenshaw looked like "a hitman in a porno movie" and dismissively added, "I know he lost his eye in war or whatever."
 The remark was widely condemned as insensitive to veterans.
 The following week, Davidson invited Crenshaw onto SNL to issue a public apology, calling it "a poor choice of words" and recognizing Crenshaw as a war hero.
 Crenshaw accepted and used the moment to emphasize national unity and respect for service members.
-In his 2020 Netflix special, Alive from New York, Pete Davidson expressed that he felt "forced" to apologize to Dan Crenshaw during their 2018 Saturday Night Live appearance, stating, "I didn't think I did anything wrong."
+In his 2020 Netflix special, Alive from New York, Davidson expressed that he felt "forced" to apologize to Crenshaw during their 2018 Saturday Night Live appearance, stating, "I didn't think I did anything wrong."